juestchaos/obsidianMD-maths/School/We Are All Completely Beside Ourselves.md

 ## Memory

-This could be an interesting idea for an article based on [[truth]]
+This would be an interesting idea for an article based on [[truth]]

 Rosemary discusses the fickleness of memory at multiple points throughout the book; how we can reconstruct our memories without noticing and then be incredibly confident that memory we now remember is the one true original, meaning that all long-term memories must be treated with a degree of caution, since we cannot determine whether they have been altered or not.